AuroraMaster/react-native-ohos-library/en/react-native-qr-decode-image-camera.md

 ## Use Codegen

+Version >= @react-native-ohos/react-native-vision-camera@1.1.5，compatible with codegen-lib for generating bridge code.

 If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
 For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link

+Version >= @react-native-ohos/react-native-vision-camera@1.1.5 now supports Autolink without requiring manual configuration, currently only supports 72 frameworks.
+Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

-The HarmonyOS implementation of this library depends on the native code of `react-native-vision-camera`.
-If this library has already been integrated into your HarmonyOS project, there is no need to include it again.
-You can skip the steps in this section and proceed directly.
+The HarmonyOS implementation of this library depends on the native code from @react-native-ohos/react-native-vision-camera.
+If this library is included into your HarmonyOS application, there is no need to include it again; you can skip the steps in this section and use it directly.

-If it has not been included, please refer to [react-native-vision-camera docs](/en/react-native-vision-camera.md) for integration.
+If it is not included, follow the guide provided in @react-native-ohos/react-native-vision-camera to add it to your project.

+This step provides guidance for manually configuring native dependencies.

 ## 1. Adding the overrides Field to oh-package.json5 File in the Root Directory of the Project